US Teacher Shortage 60K extra teachers were needed nationwide during the 2015-2016 academic year

 Designed for individuals with a bachelor's degree and interest in a teaching license, the Master's in Teaching (MAT) program:

-online and on-campus option with the Elementary Education track, in addition to on-campus options with three tracks in Early Childhood Education, Secondary Education, and ESOL
+- offers an online and on-campus option with the Elementary Education track, in addition to on-campus options with three tracks in Early Childhood Education, Secondary Education, and ESOL

 - does not require previous training or experience in education